Why should you attend?

 Ongoing performance monitoring to establish model risk management

-Developing AI/ML into model risk management programmes
+Developing AI/ML into model risk management programs

 Defining best practice of AI/ML models

-Defining climate risk into modelling portfolio
+Defining climate risk into modeling portfolio

 Interact with industry front-runners and subject matter experts